vnevgen/lofari/README.md

-# VaaC
+# Lofari
-The future is here — VaaC is a open-source NLP-based engine for cleaning input from impurities.
+The future is here — Lofari is an open-source NLP-based engine for cleaning input from impurities.